 Discharged batteries should be removed from equipment to prevent possible damage.
 Batteries should be removed from a device when it is not expected to be in use for several months.
 Batteries should also be removed from equipment while it is being powered by household (AC) current.
 Always replace all batteries at the same time since batteries in series, in different states of discharge, may eventually drive the weakest battery into voltage reversal with progressive risk of leak age or rupture.
-Mixing battery systems, such as good capacity retention.
-Excessive temperature cycling and storage at temperatures greater than $77^{\circ}F$ (25°C) should be avoided to maximize shelf life.
+Mixing battery systems, such as alkaline with zinc-carbon, may also result in voltage reversal and should be avoided.